The Industry Leader on PFAS

 John Gardella and his team were recognized by National Law Review as the only Thought Leader in the nation in 2020 on the subject of PFAS.
 Attorney Gardella regularly consults with corporate, insurance, and financial world clients to assess risks in a multitude of transaction types.
 While he has specialized his practice for the past five years on the subject of PFAS, he has fifteen years of litigation and environmental practice that shapes the expertise that he offers to his clients to predict future risks.
 His opinions are sought out by media, such as Bloomberg, AM Best, and numerous industry-specific publications.

-John Gardella To Speak At PFAS Conference On Causation Litigation Issues
+John Gardella To Speak At Cosmetics Industry Conference On Class Action Trends

 PFAS Podcasts